mercadopago/devsite-docs/guides/magento-two/prerequisites.en.md

 >
 > Module installation
 >
-> Conheça as formas de instalação do módulo do Mercado Pago na plataforma Magento 2.
+> Check how to install the Mercado Pago module on the Magento 2 platform.
 >
 > [Module installation](/developers/en/docs/magento-two/installation)